Skip to Content

 Method

 2. Attach a deep-fry thermometer to the side of a large, heavy pot.
-Add the peanut oil to the pot over medium high heat.
-Once the oil reaches 300°F, working in batches, carefully add the potatoes to the hot oil, and cook until beginning to soften but not browned, 3-4 minutes.
+Add the peanut oil to the pot over medium-high heat.
+Once the oil reaches 300°F, working in batches, carefully add the potatoes to the hot oil and cook until beginning to soften but not brown, 3 to 4 minutes.
 Transfer the potatoes to a paper-towel-lined sheet pan.

 3. Meanwhile, heat a large skillet over high heat.
-Pat the steak dry and season all over with 2 teaspoons salt.
-Add the olive oil.
-Once the oil is just smoking, add the steak and cook until medium-rare (see Note) about 4-6 minutes per side.
+Pat the steak dry and season all over with the salt.
+Add the olive oil to the skillet.
+Once the oil is just smoking, add the steak and cook until medium-rare (see Note) about 4 to 6 minutes per side.
 Transfer the steak to a cutting board and top with the butter.
 Let the steak rest for 5 to 10 minutes.

 5. Thinly slice the steak against the grain.
-Serve with the frites and garlic aioli on the side.
+Serve with the frites and garlic aioli alongside.

 Nutrition Info